Skip to content

 Focus on processes, not just tasks

-Instead of using manual processes and discrete spreadsheets, Foot Anstey leveraged automation and databases to create a workflow that streamlined the effort, and standardized the information.
+Instead of using manual processes and discrete spreadsheets, Foot Anstey leveraged automation and databases to create a workflow that streamlined the effort and standardized the information.
 That time and thought spent in preparation wound up delivering results four times faster than their previous method, and crucially, winning the firm that new business.

-Not everything can be automated, of course.
-But there are some common elements of legal workflows that lend themselves to automation quite naturally.
 Document creation, for example, requires a large amount of repetitive work.
 Diving right into the work may seem like the best way to get ahead, but by taking the time to define the fields in a document, and set up corresponding variables, it’s easy for a computer to automatically create custom, accurate documents on a scale that no human can match.

-For one, ten, or even a hundred documents, the ROI on setting up an automation probably isn’t there.
+For one, ten, or even a hundred documents, the ROI on setting up automation probably isn’t there.
 But scaled across multiple clients or within bigger deals, the numbers can easily reach into the thousands.
 That’s where automation shines.

 Automation also benefits law firms in legal workflows.
-Consider just how much of your time is spent passing documents back and forth, or notifying the relevant parties of their next steps.
+Consider just how much of your time is spent passing documents back and forth or notifying the relevant parties of their next steps.
 That work need not fall on you.
 Spend time up-front to define the triggers and actions relevant to your legal project and your subsequent work will move smoothly through the process.

 Suppose you had a client who needed to review each document once a specific action was taken.
 In a manual world, that simple requirement could spawn dozens or hundreds of emails.
 Even if your firm relies on virtual data rooms or dedicated file sharing sites, there is still the act of notifying the client and confirming their receipt and response to each task.

-So what do you turn to?
 All of that can be automated.
 Notifications can be triggered by a new document being added to a watched folder.
 Sign-offs can spur paralegals into action.
 And the dashboard the client wants each week can be automatically updated with real-time data around the status of each project.

 Think about what’s possible